Analyticverse/gcs-upload-demo/README.md

 ![](images/gcs-upload-tutorial/login.png)

-To ensure that you are logged in correct, enter
+To ensure that you are logged in correctly, enter

 ``` bash
 gcloud auth list